yiyangphd/yiyangphd.github.io/openings.md

 #### Qualifications
 - A bachelor's degree in statistics, mathematics, computer science, data science, bioinformatics, or related fields
 - A master's degree in a related field is desirable but not required
-- Programming skills in R or Python
+- Strong programming skills in R or Python

 #### Application